School of Education

 For more information, please visit the School of Education website.

-UNC–BEST is a collaboration between the School of Education and the College of Arts and Sciences.
-This innovative program offers undergraduate science and mathematics majors the opportunity to complete requirements for a bachelor of arts or bachelor of science and obtain licensure as a secondary science or mathematics teacher in North Carolina in four years.
+The BEST minor is an innovative program offering undergraduate science and mathematics majors the opportunity to complete requirements for a bachelor of arts or bachelor of science and obtain licensure as a secondary science or mathematics teacher in North Carolina in four years.
 Students will be prepared for N.C. licensure in either mathematics (9–12) or comprehensive science (9–12).
+Students will apply to the minor through ConnectCarolina.

 UNC–BEST Admissions Requirements